“There Ain’t No Cheeseburgers Where We’re Goin” a short story

 “There ain’t no cheeseburgers where we’re goin” said Dan.
 I lolled my head to try to see out the window.
 It was dark and rainy out there.
 On the edge of the headlights beam I could see pines.
 We were still on the fire road I figured but way further up the mountain than I’d ever been.
 And he was going really fast.

-The truck barreled up the road for I think about ten minutes while I went in and out of consciousnesss.
-Then I heard him yell “What the fuh-!“ and all of a sudden the whole front of the truck sounded like it was caving in.
+The truck barreled up the road for I think about ten minutes while I went in and out of consciousness.
+Then I heard him yell “What the fuck!“ and all of a sudden the whole front of the truck sounded like it was caving in.
 My head was jerked back against the headrest as the truck made impact with whatever it just hit.
 A loud unearthly scream issued from outside and I saw a huge yellowish form sail over the hood of the truck.

 “Goddamn it fucken christ” said Dan and he got out of the cab.
 He was gone for a minute.
 I was craning my neck to see where he went when he appeared on my side in my window.
-It scared the shit out of me.
 He was holding up something in his arms.
 “Look what we hit” he said.
 I couldn’t see it very well.
 My eye was worse and it was really dark out there.
 “Goddamn it put the fucken light on then!” he exploded.
 He reached in the window and snapped the ceiling dome light on.
 He elbowed me in the chest while he did it.
 “Mmmhmm” he said, acting like he could see my body underneath all the tape.
 Then he stooped down and picked up the thing again.

 I saw what it was.
 A full grown mountain lion.
 He was holding the neck under her large head and grunting from the exertion.
 Her eyes were open and glassy and her tongue was bloody and hanging out of her mouth.
 Half her face was smashed in and I could see brain matter.

 Abruptly he turned around and dragged her dead body behind the truck.
 I heard him thumping around as he got the gate down and put the body in the bed of the truck.
 The glass partition window between the cab and the bed was smashed out so I could smell her wild cat scent right behind me.
 Then he went around to the front of the truck and inspected it.
-The headlight illuminated him and I saw there was blood all over his wife beater and Carhart pants and his green trucker hat had fallen off somewhere, revealing his greasy brown skullet.
+The headlight illuminated him and I saw there was blood all over his wife beater and jeans and his green trucker hat had fallen off somewhere, revealing his greasy brown skullet.
 “It looks okay” he called to me and jumped back into the truck, threw it in reverse, straightened out, and we were back on the road.

 “You’re gonna like me” he said and he wrenched my larynx until I thought he was going to tear it out.
 When he finally let go I was coughing and then I was sick again but there was nothing left, just dry heaves.